 Our Crowdfunding Software Will Make Your Bowl-a-thon Fundraiser More Successful.

 A Crowdfunding website is essential to securely raising money with a Bowl-a-thon Fundraiser.
-Crowdfunding websites make it easy for your participants to share their fundraising page and get donations from friends and family, without the need for bowl-a-thon pledge forms and door to door sales.
-Some key features with our software:
+Crowdfunding websites make it easy for your participants to share their fundraising page and get donations from friends and family, without the need for bowl-a-thon pledge forms and door-to-door sales.
+Some key features of our software:

 - Personal & Team Fundraising pages are the heart of the system.
 Each participant has a personalized page with images, videos, their mission statement, Donate Now button, a fundraising thermometer and social media links.